gtxll8/Project2-Tournament-Results/README.md

 ==> default: CREATE VIEW
 ==> default: INSERT 0 1
  ```
-  5. SSH to the box using your favorite terminal , credentials are as follow:
+  5. SSH to the box using your favourite terminal , credentials are as follow:
  ```
 Host: 127.0.0.1
 Port: 2222